Helping Your Child Obtain College Accommodations

-As your child prepares for college, it is crucial to encourage them to advocate for their own rights, especially if they are blind or have low vision.
+As your child prepares for college, it is crucial to encourage them to request what they need, especially if they are blind or have low vision.
 Indeed, mastering this skill is vital to ensuring they receive the necessary accommodations to succeed both academically and socially.

 Choosing the Right College